Lurk-r/PGTraceCleaner/README.md

 # Pixel Gun Trace Cleaner - PGTC

-Pixel Gun 3D/PG3D/2 Trace Cleaner is a script made for reducing ban chances when creating or playing on new PG accounts by cleaning local traces (i.e account traces, logs) left by the game.
+Pixel Gun 3D/PG3D/2 Trace Cleaner is a script made for reducing ban chances when creating or playing on new PG accounts by cleaning local traces (i.e account/ban traces, logs) left by the game.

 **[Download](https://github.com/Lurk-r/PG-Trace-Cleaner/releases/latest)**